MagnivOrg/magniv-docs/docs/tutorials/github-scraper.md

 **🎉 Congratulations!
 In this Github Scraper tutorial, you:**
 1. Learned how Magniv can help you scrape data using a rate limited API.
 2. Built a modular Magniv data application that scrapes data reliably and has good visibility.
-3. Deployed three tasks on Magniv using Redis as an artifact store to pass data around and Postgres to store cleaned data.
+3. Deployed three tasks on Magniv using Redis as an artifact store to pass and strore data.

 ## What's next?

 Imagine all the projects you can build now that Magniv deals with the infrastructure headaches.
 Enjoy your amazing data application and enjoy how quickly you built it.

-Feel free to fork [this repo](https://github.com/MagnivOrg/magniv-github) and adjust it to your needs.
+Feel free to fork [this repo](https://github.com/MagnivOrg/scraper-example) and adjust it to your needs.